-Despite the temporary negative impact caused by COVID-19 outbreak, we are able to sustain our growth momentum and delivered net income growth in 2020.
-Our net income increased by 48.5% from RMB3.99 billion in 2019 to RMB5.92 billion (US\$907.2 million) in 2020.
-As of December 31, 2020, we had cash and cash equivalents of RMB12.00 billion (US\$1.84 billion) and short-term investments of RMB7.33 billion (US\$1.12 billion).
-Our short-term investments consist primarily of investments in time deposits and financial products offered by commercial banks in China with fixed maturity dates ranging from three months to one year.
+Our net income decreased by 20.7% from RMB5.92 billion in 2020 to RMB4.69 billion (US\$736.4 million) in 2021.
+As of December 31, 2021, we had cash and cash equivalents of RMB16.30 billion (US\$2.56 billion) and short-term investments of RMB5.38 billion (US\$844.5 million).
+Our short-term investments consist primarily of investments in financial products offered by commercial banks in China with fixed maturity dates ranging from three months to one year.
 We believe this level of liquidity is sufficient to successfully navigate an extended period of uncertainty.
 See also "Item 3.D.
-Key Information-Risk Factors-Risks Related to Our Business and Industry-Our business, financial condition, and results of operations have been and may continue to be adversely affected by the COVID-19 pandemic."
+Key Information-Risk Factors-Risks Relating to Our Business and Industry-Our business, financial condition, and results of operations have been and may continue to be adversely affected by the COVID-19 pandemic."